Ipagaxi/LectureScriptGenerator/README.md

 # LectureScriptGenerator
-Generates a pdf given an video file
+Generates a pdf from a video file

 ## Whisper
 Whisper form OpenAI is used for transcription